-- 21. Red failed to deposit the guarantee for the construction project stated above as a result of Blue's refusal to lend, and Red became disqualified.
-Red asserts that according to its own estimate, the deal would easily have generated at least 1.7 million Zeta-Dollars in profit (this amount is not in dispute), and claims that Blue should pay to Red the sum of one million Abu-Dollars.
-In response, Blue argues that it is not legally responsible for its refusal to lend and, even if it is liable, the amount of damages should not be one million Abu-Dollars.
+21. Red failed to deposit the guarantee for the construction project stated above as a result of Blue's refusal to lend, and Red became disqualified.
+Red asserts that according to its own estimate, the deal would easily have generated at least 1.7 million Zeta-Dollars in profit (this amount is not in dispute), and claims that Blue should pay to Red the sum of 1,7 million Zeta-Dollars.
+In response, Blue argues that it is not legally responsible for its refusal to lend.
 Exchange rate movements of the Nego Lira, the Zeta Dollar and the Abu-Dollar are given in Exhibit 13, and it is expected that the trend of weak Nego Lira and Zeta Dollar against Abu-Dollar will continue for a while.

-Red has good reason to hold Abu-Dollars because Red owes debt denominated in Abu-Dollars in another transaction.
-The above case is referred to as the "Loan Case." - 22.
-Another dispute arose between Red and Blue over a business deal that took place some time ago.
+The above case is referred to as the "Loan Case."

+- 22. Another dispute arose between Red and Blue over a business deal that took place some time ago.
 In 2011, Blue was retained as a financial advisor of Red in connection with an investment deal in Meditria involving a Meditrian real estate investment firm, Purple Corp. - 23.
 Blue had been contacted by Purple earlier, in April 2011, because Purple wanted Blue to find a buyer for Purple Properties, a wholly owned subsidiary of Purple in Meditria.
 Purple was a leading real estate firm in Arbitria and had been Blue's client since 1985.
-As of April 2011, outstanding loans to Purple by Blue stood at five million Abu-Dollars. - 24.
+As of April 2011, outstanding loans to Purple by Blue stood at five million Abu-Dollars.
+No direct transaction has been made between Blue and Purple Properties. - 24.
 Purple explained that it wanted to concentrate more on the domestic market of Arbitria, which was in a state of recovery in the aftermath of the Lehman crisis, by downsizing their once aggressive investment activities overseas, which began in 2000, and by selling overseas subsidiaries.
 Blue was aware that Red wanted to expand overseas business and remembered that Red specifically mentioned Meditria as a country it wanted to extend its reach into; therefore, Blue approached Red with the potential acquisition deal of Purple Properties.
-Then, Blue explained that Purple Properties was a wholly owned subsidiary of Purple to which Blue had made loans.
+Then, Blue explained that Purple Properties was a wholly owned subsidiary of

+Purple to which Blue had made loans.
 Red had had an eye on Meditria but with too many other projects in hand, until then it had never had adequate time or human resources to take any action.
 The deal brought in by Blue caught the attention of Red, which decided to seriously consider the deal.